 - Hire a contractor or builder – on hiring a local builder or contractor, look over the construction estimates (BoQ), make amendments where necessary (since the pricing of materials and labor varies from place to place and time to time), and agree to this new BoQ as part of the contractual documents.

 - Compare your final BoQ with your budget; saving, bank loan, or mortgage scheme.

 - Choose the construction phases carefully – if you intend to live in it before it is completed, you will have to choose which rooms are to be constructed first.
 Take into consideration the plumbing works required, the roof-line over the constructed rooms, the overall security of the people and property in and around the incomplete house, and the health of the occupants to eliminate injury and exposure to dangerous tools and materials.
 The rule of thumb is, that if a building element is not required yet, do not proceed with its construction unless it makes economic sense.
 In this case, you have to protect it and the occupants from damage and injury associated with this building element.

 Start the construction

 Not all houses are similar and neither are construction sites.
 The following is a generic list of how the construction will be phased based on the article The Steps & Stages In The Construction Of A House.

 - Site clearing – our recommendation is to carry out these phases fully since specialized machinery may be required though it is possible to accomplish it in phases.

 - Setting out the site – this must be done carefully and completely

 - Foundation construction – as with site clearing above, our recommendation is to carry out these phases fully since specialized machinery may be required though it is possible to accomplish it in phases.

-- Back fill of foundations – this will be undertaken to completion.
+- Back fill of foundations – this should be undertaken to completion.
 Since deep openings in the ground are common for most foundations, this poses a health and safety risk to the workers and occupants.